metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/cad/cad_concepts.rst

 To open a connection between OpenMETA and the CAD tool, simply open the desired Component Assembly in the editor and click the Metalink Button
 |METALINK_BUTTON|.
-When you click different components in the OpenMETA model, you will see the same components highlighted in the CAD representation.
+When you click different components in the OpenMETA project, you will see the same components highlighted in the CAD representation.

 .. |METALINK_BUTTON| image:: images/metalink_button.png